How Does Overparameterization Affect Machine Unlearning of Deep Neural Networks?: Performance-Based Analysis

-\item \textbf{Underparameterized models may have good unlearning privacy, if their original models already had good training data privacy.} Interestingly, for the privacy goal, underparameterized models whose original forget error is relatively close to their forget test error (as can be observed for some purple markers of the original model in the leftmost plots in Figs.~\ref{fig:cifar10 resnet18 privacy results}, \ref{fig:cifar10 allcnn privacy results} , \ref{fig:cifar10 resnet50 privacy results}, \ref{fig:tiny imageNet resnet18 privacy results}, \ref{fig:lacuna10 resnet18 privacy results}, \ref{fig:lacuna10 allcnn privacy results}, \ref{fig:lacuna10 resnet50 privacy results}) usually generalize worse than overparameterized models but can still achieve relatively good unlearning privacy (reflected by having markers near the bottom of the scatter plots, but not necessarily near the left corner).
-This is because, for these specific cases (which do not represent all the underparameterized models), the original model before unlearning already had relatively good privacy (reflected by the original model markers near the bottom of the leftmost scatter plot in the above mentioned Appendix figures); therefore, the unlearning method does not need to change the model too much to increase its privacy, it just needs to properly maintain its original privacy level --- and this is doable in unlearning of underparameterized models.
-This sharply contrasts the usual overparameterized case where the unlearning method should actively change the model to increase its privacy, due to the original overparameterized models having significant differences between their forget error and forget test errors due to the perfect fitting of training examples (implying perfect fitting of forget examples and having forget error near zero whereas the forget test error remains much higher).
+\textbf{Underparameterized models may have good unlearning privacy, if their original models already had good training data privacy.} Interestingly, for the privacy goal, underparameterized models with a relatively good original privacy level usually generalize worse than overparameterized models, but can still achieve relatively good unlearning privacy (reflected by having markers near the bottom of the scatter plots, but not necessarily near the left corner; see, e.g., Fig.~\ref{fig:performance evaluation - resnet 50 tinet unlearn 1000 - privacy - main paper}).
+This is because, for these specific cases (which do not represent all the underparameterized models), the original model before unlearning already had relatively good privacy; therefore, the unlearning method does not need to change the model too much to increase its privacy, it just needs to properly maintain its original privacy level --- and this is doable in unlearning of underparameterized models (as can be observed by the low privacy gains and low utility degradation of underparametrized models, e.g., in Fig.~\ref{fig:category performance results - tinet resnet50 unlearn 1000 - main paper - privacy delta} and the right-side diagram of Figs.~\ref{fig:category performance results - tinet resnet50 unlearn 1000 - privacy}, \ref{fig:category performance results - tinet resnet18 unlearn 500 - privacy}, \ref{fig:category performance results - cifar10 resnet18 unlearn 200 - privacy}, \ref{fig:category performance results - cifar10 resnet18 unlearn 600 - privacy}, \ref{fig:category performance results - cifar10 fcnet3layer unlearn 200 - privacy}).
+This sharply contrasts the overparameterized case where unlearning should actively change the model to increase its privacy, due to the original overparameterized models having significant differences between their forget loss and forget test loss, a consequence of perfect-fitting training examples (implying having forget loss near zero whereas the forget test loss remains much higher).